-Prior to 2012, the services of the CEO and CFO were provided by Marwest Realty Advisory Services Inc. On January 1, 2012, Artis internalized its asset and property management functions and in consideration of the 12 years remaining of the Marwest contract, a 10 year contract was entered into.
+Prior to 2012, the services of Armin Martens - CEO, James Green - CFO and Cornelius Martens - EVP were provided by Marwest Realty Advisory Services Inc. On January 1, 2012, Artis internalized its asset and property management functions and in consideration of the 12 years remaining of the Marwest contract, a 10 year contract was entered into with the CEO and CFO, and a consulting agreement was entered into with the EVP.